 Technical assistance refers to staffing and resources needed to oversee and implement the TMDL restoration plan.
 Since the passage of the Chesapeake Bay TMDL in 2010, the County passed County Bill 2-13, which established the Watershed Protection and Restoration Fund to support Chesapeake Bay Restoration activities.
 As a result, the County has been aligning resources needed to meet the requirements of the Chesapeake Bay TMDL and individual TMDLs as required by the NPDES MS4 permit.
-The alignment consists of departmental reorganization, hiring additional County staff, and engaging consulting resources.
-This framework enables the County to move forward with design and installation of urban stormwater BMPs based on the Phase II WIP strategy proposed by the County.
-This includes pre-2002 dry pond retrofits, and especially SPSC retrofits that are likely to figure prominently in the County's restoration activities over the next decade, primarily in areas where degraded stream channels are observed.
+This resulting framework enables the County to move forward with design and installation of urban stormwater BMPs based on the Phase II WIP strategy proposed by the County.
+This includes pre-2002 dry pond and other stormwater management facility retrofits, and especially degraded stream and outfall restoration projects that are likely to figure prominently in the County's restoration activities over the next decade, primarily in areas where degraded stream channels are observed.